-As we discussed earlier in this article, it is important to monitor your puppy.
-As much as you don’t find it dangerous when he nips, it can develop into a lasting habit.
-For instance, your pup will nip your hands trying to understand how they work.
-It might appear playful or generally safe but it is not.
+As discussed earlier in this article, it is essential to monitor your puppy.
+You don’t find it dangerous when he nips, but it can develop into a lasting habit.
+For instance, your pup will bite your hands to understand how they work.
+It might appear playful or generally safe, but it is not.
 So you need to make it stop by teaching him that it is unacceptable to keep nipping.

 Therefore, teach him alternative behaviors should he start nipping.
 Do not allow him to engage in this behavior whatsoever.

 Well, this is another common cause of nipping in dogs.
 You might be playing with your dog, and he suddenly bites you.
 It could be due to an injury or pain in his body.
 This is especially with the dogs that will nip during rough play.

 If so, you will need to examine him to see if he has any injuries on his body.
 This type of nipping should not take long before it goes away completely.